En / Ru

 Karelia

-Locations and Lifehacks
+Locations and life hacks

-While planning a trip to Karelia, many people include places such as Kizhi, Valaam and Ruskeala Mountain Park in their bucket list.
+While planning a trip to Karelia, many people include places such as Kizhi, Valaam and Ruskeala Mountain Park on their bucket list.
 So here I am telling you about some more locations and life hacks that can make your trip to Karelia even more interesting.

 Petrozavodsk is a port of five seas.
 From the city you can get to the Baltic, White, Barents, Caspian and Black Seas.